SherG/cool-iron/blog/chatgpt-google-code-red.md

 Based on anonymous sources, invisible documents and secret recordings, the _Times_ story seems little more than speculative entertainment.
 It's surprising to see some SEOs (search engine optimization professionals) talking up the 'threat' in social media.

 For fun, we asked Assistant over at ChatGPT what he thinks.
-Here's what he had to say:
+We'll give the robot the last word.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/e_sharpen/v1672429135/SignalFox/chatgpt-code-red_u3i0vk.png" />